gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

  * documentation & website builds,
  * Teleport Labs images, etc

-It also doesn't attempt to capture the differing requirements for storing and/or publishing the various artefacts as they are built and promoted.
+It also doesn't attempt to capture the differing requirements for storing and/or publishing the various artifacts as they are built and promoted.

 ```mermaid
 flowchart LR